Fuego Youth Leadership Program

 The Fuego Youth Leadership Program is an opportunity for high school students to deepen their technical understanding of the industrial arts and build leadership skills by supporting The Crucible’s Youth Summer Camps.
 Fuego Leaders progress from immersive creative classwork to the exploration of possible career opportunities in the arts.

-2023 Fuego Youth Leadership Applications are now closed.
+2024 Fuego Youth Leadership Applications are now open.

 Since 2010